sseaman/skillVC/README.md

     	`SkillVCLogger` object for configuration options
 * appSession - A `map` that is created when SkillVC is initialized, lives for the life of SkillVC, and can be used to store any objects that you want to make avaliable to other objects
-* callback - Has `success` and `failure` functions to be used by Intent Handlers to return Cards and continue SkillVC execution
+* callback - Has `success` and `failure` functions to be used by Intent Handlers to return Responses and continue SkillVC execution
 * filterChainCallback - Has `success` and `failure` functions to be used by Filters to continue SkillVC execution
 * session - A `map` that is created on every intent event and can be used to store any objects that you want to make avaliable to other objects